 Treatment plans for constipation are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of constipation and softens the stool so it can be passed normally.

-Many cases of constipation can be treated ...more treatments »
+Many cases of ...more treatments »

 Symptoms of Constipation